Raleigh Durham FMLA Violation Attorneys

 The Family and Medical Leave Act (FMLA) provides employees who meet certain criteria with a means to balance their work and family responsibilities by taking unpaid leave for certain family and medical reasons.

 For over thirty years, Glenn, Mills, Fisher & Mahoney, P.A. have been helping employees with FMLA Violations.
 If you are victim of a FMLA violation, please Contact Us immediately to protect your legal rights.
 The attorneys at GMFM will aggressively protect your rights as an employee.
-For a free case evaluation, call us at (919) 683-2135.
+For a consultation, call us at (919) 683-2135.

 The FMLA applies to public agencies and private business that engages in interstate commerce and employs at least 50 employees.
 In order to qualify for leave, employees must meet certain minimum requirements.
 These requirements include working for a covered employer for at least 12 months, providing at least 1,250 hours of service during the past 12 months, and working at a location where the employer has at least 50 employees within 75 miles.